shiv19/shiv19.github.io/_posts/2026-09-11-good-culture-biggest-productivity-hack.md

 published: true
 ---

 Great read from Gregor Ojstersek.
 His take: AI doesn't fix a broken engineering culture, it amplifies it.
-Get the environment right so great people can thrive, then let AI multiply their output—not the other way around.
+Get the environment right so great people can thrive, then let AI multiply their output.
+Not the other way around.